 Because of the laborious recording and arranging process, one would think the end result would sound disjointed, but instead the album as a whole piece sounds seamless.
 Spirit of Eden is comprised of six haunting, evocative, moody and mysterious compositions, none of which could be considered a hit single in the traditional sense.

 The record is an intense listen marked by beauty and abrasion, and a sparseness that is both intimate and expansive.
 Hollis has often mentioned Miles Davis as a huge inspiration, and on this album you can hear that he took heed of legendary trumpeter’s most famous quote, “Music is the space between the notes.
 It’s not the notes you play; it’s the notes you don’t play.”

 And it was a marked departure from their previous efforts.
 Hollis told The Wire, “It was just not wanting to repeat what you’ve done.
 All the time, you’re getting older and everything and nothing is static It feels far more bizarre to me that there should be no change.
 That feels really very weird to me.”

 Talk Talk’s record label EMI were horrified when they first heard the album and tried to encourage Hollis to work on a couple of the songs to make them more commercially-friendly.
 He refused.
 Q‘s Mark Cooper described as “the kind of record that encourages marketing men to commit suicide”.
 This of course didn’t happen but it certainly cooled relations between the label and band who were keen to take their music to a new home.

 The album did not sell nearly as many as Talk Talk’s previous efforts yet with time, it has become a cult classic.
 It is often regarded as one of the first post-rock albums, a genre later championed with great success by Radiohead, Bon Iver and Sigur Ros.
-It seems Talk Talk were ahead of their time, as Spirit of Eden still sounds contemporary and relevant today.
-And it’s a great listen from beginning to end.
+Talk Talk were ahead of their time, as Spirit of Eden still sounds contemporary and relevant today.
+It’s still a great listen from beginning to end.